ismail1234j/BedrockProxy/README.md

 # Bedrock Proxy

+## It's probably better to use a DNS method for consoles as this app has issues with battery management on certain devices.

 An Android application that serves as a wrapper for `jhead/phantom`.
 It allows you to have your consoles join a server through LAN Games.

 ## Features